FrightenedFox/r-lab-project/README.md

 ### Running the JupyterLab environment

-Assuming R-essentials are installed you can use one of the following commands to open JupyterLab environment:
+Assuming R-essentials are installed, you can use one of the following commands to open JupyterLab environment:

 ```bash
 jupyter-lab